votrepoesie/algorithmic-composition/README.md

 # algorithmic composition
 ◕ ◞ ◕ This project was made using https://netnet.studio

-Making unique chords inspired by the Fibonacci sequence!
+Making chaotic-sounding chords inspired by the Fibonacci sequence!